actions/download-artifact/README.md

 # Limitations

-## Permission Loss
+### Permission Loss

-:exclamation: File permissions are not maintained during artifact upload.
-For example, if you make a file executable using `chmod` and then upload that file, post-download the file is no longer guaranteed to be set as an executable.
+:exclamation: File permissions are not maintained during artifact upload :exclamation: For example, if you make a file executable using `chmod` and then upload that file, post-download the file is no longer guaranteed to be set as an executable.

-## Case Insensitive Uploads
+### Case Insensitive Uploads

-:exclamation: File uploads are case insensitive.
-If you upload `A.txt` and `a.txt` with the same root path, only a single file will be saved and available during download.
+:exclamation: File uploads are case insensitive :exclamation: If you upload `A.txt` and `a.txt` with the same root path, only a single file will be saved and available during download.

-## Maintaining file permissions and case sensitive files
+### Maintaining file permissions and case sensitive files

 If file permissions and case sensitivity are required, you can `tar` all of your files together before artifact upload.
 Post download, the `tar` file will maintain file permissions and case sensitivity.